IsabellaBurgess/Faeries/README.md

 # Glowstone Data pack
 - Created for a story beat in Faeries SMP.
 - When a piece of glowstone is placed down, it will automatically purify the surrounding 5x5 cube.
+- Source code can be compiled using Beet